 Together with him, I went stalking trout and on the second time, I finally managed to get a glimpse of this rivers fly fishing potential.

 Approaching the tigers

 Don't expect the zebra trout to behave like you are used to from brown trout, and don't expect them to be at the same spots.

 Without telling you every secret, which would spoil fun of the whole thing, some interesting learnings will may give you a head start.

 - The Doubs is a long-leader-river.
 Don't show up with your normal 9 feet 5x leader.
 Fishing a Leader of 20 feet or more is not uncommon.

-- Doubs tiger trout are not usual trout.
+- Doubs zebra trout are not usual trout.
 Don't expect them to be at the spots, you usually associate with brown trout.

-- Doubs tiger trout behave different.
+- Doubs zebra trout behave different.
 Watch and study them.

 - Patience, patience and patience.
 Did I say patience?
 You will spook every fish in 100m range by entering the water.
 So, stay out of the water, approach the river ducked and in super slomo mode and wait - for a very long time.

-- Shiny stuff like your rod's blank, your chrome bling reel and so on will send alarming signals to the tiger posse.
+- Shiny stuff like your rod's blank, your chrome bling reel and so on will send alarming signals to the zebra posse.

 - The Doubs trout and also the grayling are well educated and super picky with flies.
 Don't use the common Size 14 golden bead head nymph.

 - This river is a small diameter tippet river.
 6x to 8x is not uncommon.

 - "Coup du soir" which means something like: "the days glory evening hour" before sundown, is an oportunity, to catch one of the beauties, even if you are less experienced.